nim-lang/Nim/doc/manual_experimental_strictnotnil.md

 -------------------------------

 Unstructured control flow keywords as `return`, `break`, `continue`, `raise` mean that we jump from a branch out.
-This means that if there is code after the finishing of the branch, it would be ran if one hasn't hit the direct parent branch of those: so it is similar to an `else`.
+This means that if there is code after the finishing of the branch, it would be run if one hasn't hit the direct parent branch of those: so it is similar to an `else`.
 In those cases we should use the reverse nilabilities for the local to the condition expressions.
 E.g.

 .. code-block:: nim
   for a in c: